Housing at Virginia Commonwealth University: Johnson Hall

 Johnson Hall is the oldest residence hall at Virginia Commonwealth University.
 Built in 1915, it was originally a high priced apartment building.
 Each of its upper floors contained four large apartments.
 VCU bought Johnson Hall in the 1950s and renovated the building into a residence hall while the school was still called Richmond Professional Institute.
 After a 2011 renovation to the first floor, the only evidence of the original interior is an early 1900s-era gold Letterbox.
+Johnson Hall was closed indefinitely in 2021 due to dangerous amounts of mold.